Staffordshire: Geography

 In the north and in the south, the county is hilly, with the southern foothills and uplands of the Pennines in the north, with parts of it in the Peak District National Park.
 Most of the northern upland terrain is in the Staffordshire Moorlands district.
-Cannock Chase, an area of natural beauty, and part of the National Forest are in the south.
+Cannock Chase, an area of natural beauty, and parts of the National Forest and Kinver Edge are in the south.
 In the middle regions, the landscape is low and undulating.
 In parts of the county are once significant coalfields, including the South Staffordshire coalfield.
 In the southern part, there are also rich iron ore deposits.
 The soil is chiefly clay and agriculture was not highly developed until the mechanisation of farms.

 Staffordshire is home to the highest village in Britain, Flash.
 The village, in the Staffordshire Moorlands, stands at 1519 ft above sea level.
 This record was confirmed in 2007 by the Ordnance Survey after Wanlockhead in Scotland also claimed the record.
 The BBC's The One Show investigated the case in a bid to settle the argument and Flash was confirmed as the higher of the two.
 The highest point in Staffordshire is Cheeks Hill.
 The largest river is the River Trent, which drains most of the county along with its tributaries.
 From its source, near Biddulph, the Trent flows through Staffordshire in a southwesterly direction and meets the River Sow just east of Stafford.
 It then meets the River Tame and turns north-east, exiting into Derbyshire immediately downstream of Burton upon Trent.